RealWagmi/anon-integration-guide/projects/bybit/README.md

 ## Bybit specific behaviors

-- This integration embraces the Bybit Unified Trading Account approach in its latest version ([UTA 2.0 Pro](https://bybit-exchange.github.io/docs/v5/acct-mode)).
+- **UTA 2.0 Pro:** This integration embraces the Bybit Unified Trading Account approach in its latest version ([UTA 2.0 Pro](https://bybit-exchange.github.io/docs/v5/acct-mode)).
 This has several implications:

     - the integration works seamlessly across both spot and perpetual markets
     - the `exchange` object must have the `enableUnifiedAccount` option set to `true` ([Discord](https://discord.com/channels/690203284119617602/690203284727660739/1267775046366007339))